 Prepping the sample

 Measure a known volume of filtrate into a lipid clean glass graduated cylinder.
-Place this sample in a 1 L separatory funnel that has been rinsed 3x with 10 mL of methanol and 3x with 10 mL of chloroform.

-Add 20 mL of chloroform to the sample.

-Shake the funnel for 2 min, venting frequently.
+Place this sample in a clean 1 L separatory funnel, then add 20 mL of chloroform to the sample and shake for 2 min, venting frequently.

 Removal of first extract and addition of acid after first separation

-Wrap funnel in tinfoil and wait 5 to 10 min for separation to occur.
-Peel back the bottom of the aluminum foil to see the two layers.
-Collect the bottom, organic layer through the stopcock into a lipid clean round bottomed flask being careful not to include any of the top layer.
+Wrap funnel in aluminum foil and wait 5 to 10 min for separation to occur.
+Peel back the bottom of the foil to see the two layers.
+Collect the bottom, organic layer through the stopcock into a clean round bottomed flask, being careful not to include any of the top layer.
 Cap the round bottomed flask under nitrogen and place in the freezer.

-To the samples in the separatory funnel, add 0.25 mL of concentrated H2SO4 for each liter of sample.

-Shake the funnel gently.
+Add 0.25 mL of concentrated H2SO4 for each liter of sample to the sample in the separatory funnel and shake the funnel gently.

 Add 10 mL of chloroform and shake vigorously for 2 min while venting frequently.
 Allow the separation to take place.